Runcorn Shopping City: Design and construction

 Runcorn was designated as a New Town in 1964 and a masterplan drawn up which would see the town more than double in size.
 The site of the town centre for Runcorn New Town was a source of conflict between Arthur Ling, the New Town Master Planner, and Fred Roche, Chief Architect.
 Whereas Ling envisaged a centre reminiscent of a citadel or acropolis at the base of Halton Castle and at the geographical centre of the expanded town, Roche preferred to redevelop the existing town centre, partly to placate the Urban District Council and existing traders.
 Ling's vision was favoured and a greenfield site near Halton Village was chosen.

-Shopping City was to be the centrepiece of Runcorn New Town.
-Ling, envisaged that it would become the "natural meeting place for the town's social and cultural life as well as for shopping, offices and specialised amenities such as theatre, library, central sports hall etc." It would also be linked to the new law courts, police station and general hospital.
+Shopping City was to be the centrepiece of Runcorn New Town, and Ling envisaged that it would become the "natural meeting place for the town's social and cultural life as well as for shopping, offices and specialised amenities such as theatre, library, central sports hall etc."

 Roche's design was influenced by the fully enclosed, drive-in shopping malls that had begun to emerge in North America in the 1960s.
-The design is of a megastructure of pyramid roofs on an alternating grid of 108 feet and 18 feet.
+The design is of a modular megastructure, with an alternating grid of 108 x 108 ft square hip roofs supported by 18 x 18 ft service towers.
 The former gives large spans and allows for flexible shop space without columns, and the latter is for services and vertical access points.

-The building is raised on columns, partly to tackle the valley like topography, but also to allow the segregation of cars, buses and pedestrians on three different levels.
-Vehicles arrive at ground level, giving access to the four multi-storey car parks on each corner for customers and to the shop basements for deliveries.
-Pedestrians arrive at the shopping level using elevated walkways from neighbouring estates such as the radical but ill-fated Southgate Estate.
-Buses arrive at the highest level on an elevated section of the Runcorn Busway, the world's first bus rapid transit system, which circles the town in a figure of 8 with Shopping City at the centre.
+The building is raised on columns, partly to tackle the valley-like topography, but also to allow the segregation of cars, buses and pedestrians on three different levels.
+Vehicles arrive at ground level, giving access to the four multi-storey car parks on each corner for customers and to the shop basements for deliveries; pedestrians arrive at the shopping level using elevated walkways from neighbouring estates, such as the radical but ill-fated Southgate Estate; and buses arrive at the highest level on two elevated sections of the Runcorn Busway, the world's first bus rapid transit system, which circles the town in a figure of 8 with Shopping City at the centre.
+The centre has two integrated bus stations; one to the north and another to the south.
+The area to the north of the centre was intended for civic use and includes a library, police station and local government offices, all integrated into the shopping floor level.
+The area to the south was reserved for an envisaged southern expansion intended for leisure use.

-Construction began in 1968 by John Laing Group, commissioned by Grosvenor Estate Commercial Developments Limited and the Runcorn Development Corporation.
-The build cost £10 million and was privately financed by Grosvenor.
-The centre was completed by 1971 and Runcorn Shopping City was officially opened by Queen Elizabeth II on 5 May 1972.